ADHD Decluttering | ADHD ORGANIZING TIPS | CLOSETS & BEDROOMS

 13 Simple ADHD Closet Organization Tips

 Do you get frustrated every time you walk into your closet?
-Have you attempted to declutter and organize it all but instead get overwhelmed and walk back out the door?
-For those with ADHD, closet organization can feel like an uphill battle.
+Have you attempted to declutter and organize it all, but instead get overwhelmed and walk back out the door?
+Or have you been living out of your clean clothes basket because it’s just easier than dealing with your closet?
+I totally get it, for those of us with ADHD, closet organization can feel like an uphill battle.

 1. Simplify your closet by keeping less stuff in it.Ā